 As historian David McCullough notes, there were French newspapers in Philadelphia as well as French schools, booksellers, boardinghouses and restaurants.
 “The French, it seemed, were everywhere,” he writes, “and who was to measure the threat they posed in the event of war with France?”

 The Alien Act was a Trumpian initiative aimed directly at immigrants, increasing the period of residency to qualify for citizenship and giving the President the power to deport any foreigner he considered dangerous.
 But the more consequential law turned out to be the Sedition Act, which made it a crime to stir people up or write anything critical of the government, Congress, or the President.
 Editor Noah Webster backed the idea, declaring it time to stop other newspaper editors from libeling public figures.
 Even George Washington commented privately that some publications deserved punishment for their attacks.
 War was the pretext, but a little censorship sounded reasonable to many leaders.
-We've heard similar calls from the GOP candidate.
+We've heard similar calls from Trump.

 Officially, the purpose of the Sedition Act was to crack down on illegal actions that tended to cause the disruption or overthrow of the government.
 Rather than a foreign spy, however, the first target was Benjamin Franklin’s grandson, Benjamin Franklin Bache, an opposition editor in Philadelphia arrested for libeling Adams.
 In daily attacks he had belittled Adams as “President by three votes,” mocking his weight and describing him as a British tool.
 But Bache was never convicted, instead dying of yellow fever before he could stand trial.